• Skip to primary navigation

 Mixing bowl with ingredients like cheese, sour cream and green onions in it.

-Put all the ingredients in a large mixing bowl.
+Put all the ingredients in a large mixing bowl and mix it.

 You don’t even need to get out a mixer.
 Just use a wooden spoon to mix it well.